Our Overall Objectives

 Our Mission

-- To provide meaningful educational opportunities and pathways for Syrian refugee children
+- To provide meaningful educational opportunities and pathways for refugee and disadvantaged children

-- To nurture and develop the characters of Syrian refugee children
+- To nurture and develop the characters of our children

-- To offer an education to every deprived Syrian child in the area
+- To offer an education to every deprived child in the area, irrespective of background.

 What makes us unique among refugee schools